offensive-packaging/documentation/nasm/index.md

      -w[+-]error   promote all warnings to errors (also -Werror) -w[+-]error=x promote warning x to errors (also -Werror=x) all                  all possible warnings
-        bnd                  invalid BND prefixes [on]
-        db-empty             no operand for data declaration [on] environment          nonexistent environment variable [on]
+        db-empty             no operand for data declaration [on] ea                   all warnings prefixed with "ea-"
-        float                all warnings prefixed with "float-"
+        ea-absolute          absolute address cannot be RIP-relative [on] ea-dispsize          displacement size ignored on absolute address [on] float                all warnings prefixed with "float-"
         float-denorm         floating point denormal [off]
         float-overflow       floating point overflow [on]
         float-toolong        too many digits in floating-point number [on] float-underflow      floating point underflow [off]
-        hle                  invalid HLE prefixes [on]
-        label                all warnings prefixed with "label-"
+        forward              forward reference may have unpredictable results [on] label                all warnings prefixed with "label-"
-        label-orphan         labels alone on lines without trailing `:' [on] label-redef          label redefined to an identical value [off] label-redef-late     label (re)defined during code generation [error] lock                 LOCK prefix on unlockable instructions [on] macro                all warnings prefixed with "macro-"
+        label-orphan         labels alone on lines without trailing `:' [on] label-redef          label redefined to an identical value [off] label-redef-late     label (re)defined during code generation [error] number-overflow      numeric constant does not fit [on] obsolete             all warnings prefixed with "obsolete-"
-        macro-def            all warnings prefixed with "macro-def-"
-        macro-def-case-single single-line macro defined both case sensitive and insensitive [on] macro-def-greedy-single single-line macro [on]
-        macro-def-param-single single-line macro defined with and without parameters [error] macro-defaults       macros with more default than optional parameters [on] macro-params         all warnings prefixed with "macro-params-"
-        macro-params-legacy  improperly calling multi-line macro for legacy support [on] macro-params-multi   multi-line macro calls with wrong parameter count [on] macro-params-single  single-line macro calls with wrong parameter count [on] negative-rep         regative %rep count [on]
-        number-overflow      numeric constant does not fit [on] obsolete             all warnings prefixed with "obsolete-"
         obsolete-nop         instruction obsolete and is a noop on the target CPU [on] obsolete-removed     instruction obsolete and removed on the target CPU [on] obsolete-valid       instruction obsolete but valid on the target CPU [on] phase                phase error during stabilization [off]
+        pp                   all warnings prefixed with "pp-"
+        pp-else              all warnings prefixed with "pp-else-"
+        pp-else-elif         %elif after %else [on]
+        pp-else-else         %else after %else [on]
+        pp-empty-braces      empty %{} construct [on]
+        pp-environment       nonexistent environment variable [on]
+        pp-macro             all warnings prefixed with "pp-macro-"
+        pp-macro-def         all warnings prefixed with "pp-macro-def-"
+        pp-macro-def-case-single single-line macro defined both case sensitive and insensitive [on] pp-macro-def-greedy-single single-line macro [on]
+        pp-macro-def-param-single single-line macro defined with and without parameters [error] pp-macro-defaults    macros with more default than optional parameters [on] pp-macro-params      all warnings prefixed with "pp-macro-params-"
+        pp-macro-params-legacy improperly calling multi-line macro for legacy support [on] pp-macro-params-multi multi-line macro calls with wrong parameter count [on] pp-macro-params-single single-line macro calls with wrong parameter count [on] pp-macro-redef-multi redefining multi-line macro [on]
+        pp-open              all warnings prefixed with "pp-open-"
+        pp-open-braces       unterminated %{...} [on]
+        pp-open-brackets     unterminated %[...] [on]
+        pp-open-string       unterminated string [on]
+        pp-rep-negative      regative %rep count [on]
+        pp-sel-range         %sel() argument out of range [on] pp-trailing          trailing garbage ignored [on]
         pragma               all warnings prefixed with "pragma-"
         pragma-bad           malformed %pragma [off]
         pragma-empty         empty %pragma directive [off]
-        pragma-na            %pragma not applicable to this compilation [off] pragma-unknown       unknown %pragma facility or directive [off] ptr                  non-NASM keyword used in other assemblers [on] regsize              register size specification ignored [on]
+        pragma-na            %pragma not applicable to this compilation [off] pragma-unknown       unknown %pragma facility or directive [off] prefix               all warnings prefixed with "prefix-"
+        prefix-bnd           invalid BND prefix [on]
+        prefix-hle           invalid HLE prefix [on]
+        prefix-lock          LOCK prefix on unlockable instructions [on] prefix-opsize        invalid operand size prefix [on]
+        prefix-seg           segment prefix ignored in 64-bit mode [on] ptr                  non-NASM keyword used in other assemblers [on] regsize              register size specification ignored [on]
         unknown-warning      unknown warning in -W/-w or warning directive [off]